billwear/billwear.github.io/demo/index.md

 *shout out to Oskar Wickström of [the monospace web](https://owickstrom.github.io/the-monospace-web/) for this cool design*

+## 1740968649: change

+I have ambition, and I'm betting on myself.
+Gonna restart networking and electronics (and ham radio) from "scratch" and blog about it.
+That is all.

 ## 1740802292: luck

 So this afternoon, I was pumping gas at my favorite convenience store.
 As I finished, I started to go inside and buy a lottery ticket, as is my custom.
 This time, for some reason, I just said, "Nope.
 I'm gonna bet on me.
 I don't need a lottery prize.
 I don't need Tim O'Reilly to call out of the blue and offer me my dream job.
 I don't need some rich uncle to die and leave me a fortune.
 I just need me."